isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/conf-file-names.md

+---
+title: Configure filenames
+description: Learn how to Configure filenames
+---

 # Configure filenames {#id214BD010GXA}

 This topic covers information about working with filenames for your DITA files.
 In case of UUID-based systems, you can choose to automatically define UUID-based filename and for regular systems, you can control the list of valid characters allowed in the filenames.